Renaissance High School will double the amount of Black students statewide taking the AP Computer Science test.

 This means that in Detroit, a predominantly Black city, only students at Renaissance have the opportunity to take an AP course related to the “21st Century career skills” Sweet wishes to impart.

 But this isn’t Renaissance-specific.
-Nationally, only 30 Black students took the test, which means that most urban centers struggle or cannot provide access to relevant courses.
+Across Michigan, only 30 Black students took the test, which means that most urban centers struggle or cannot provide access to relevant courses.
 This backdrop is partly why RHS students have responded to the new offering with gratitude.

 RHS sophomore, Sadé Ried, noticed that there are not many Black women in STEM.